 Email your submission to firstname.lastname@example.org with the subject line “Your Story #105.”
 Include your name and mailing address.
 Entries without a name and mailing address will be disqualified.
 Paste your submission directly into the body of the email; attachments will not be opened.

-Out of over 150 entries, Writer's Digest editors selected the following five finalists.
-The winning entry will be published in the November/December 2020 issue of the magazine.
+Out of over 150 entries, Writer's Digest editors selected the winning story by Micki Morency of Hudson, Fla.
+Micki's story will be published in the November/December 2020 issue of the magazine.

 Unfortunately, we cannot respond to every entry we receive, due to volume.
 No confirmation emails will be sent out to confirm receipt of submission.
 But be assured all submissions received before entry deadline are considered carefully.
 Official Rules

 Six feet.
 How can anything grow from being buried so deep into the earth?
 And how can I get my heart back?
 These thoughts crowd my head as shovelfuls of dirt clobber the top of the white casket.

 I squeeze the wilted flowers until cramps make me relax my fingers and they scatter at my feet on the ground.
 I stare at the mound in front of me as if my eyes can tunnel through and see his smile.
 The one he gave me yesterday as he ran into the fields, plucking yellow wildflowers to make me a bouquet.